CMS-Enterprise/easi-app/docs/adr/0019-use-1password-for-sharing-secrets.md

 * `-` We have to create a vault, which costs money.
 * `-` Some secrets will have to be updated in 1Password and SSM when they change, such as API keys.
+* `-` We have to grant and revoke everyone's access individually.

 ### AWS SSM / ParameterStore